truefoundry/elasti/README.md

 Kubernetes clusters can become costly, especially when running multiple services continuously.
 Elasti addresses this issue by giving you the confidence to scale down services during periods of low or no traffic, as it can bring them back up when demand increases.
 This optimization minimizes resource usage without compromising on service availability.
 Additionally, Elasti ensures reliability by acting as a proxy that queues incoming requests for scaled-down services.
 Once these services are reactivated, Elasti processes the queued requests, so that no request is lost.
 This combination of cost savings and dependable performance makes Elasti an invaluable tool for efficient Kubernetes service management.

 > The name Elasti comes from a superhero "Elasti-Girl" from DC Comics.
-Her supower is to expand or shrink her body at will—from hundreds of feet tall to mere inches in height.
+Her superpower is to expand or shrink her body at will—from hundreds of feet tall to mere inches in height.

 <div align="center"> <b> Demo </b></div>
 <div align="center">